r41d4/moleseg/README.md

 # MoleSeg

-**MoleSeg** is a Python module providing tools skin mole image segmentation.
+**MoleSeg** is a Python module providing tools for skin mole image segmentation.

 The current method was validated on [ISIC 2016 challenge dataset](https://challenge.isic-archive.com/landing/2016/).